mirage/xen-arm-builder/README.md

     $ ssh mirage@cubieboard2.local.

 The password is `mirage`.

 Install your SSH public key and change login password (or lock the account with `sudo passwd -l mirage`).

+If you plan on connecting to TLS-secured services, don't forget to set the system time so that certificate validity windows work correctly (not many TLS certificates were valid in 1970).

 # Using Xen